nathants/runclj/readme.md

 ## how

-transparently converts a single clojurescript file into a temporary leiningen project in `.lein/`.
+transparently converts a single clojurescript file into a temporary shadow-cljs project in `.shadow-cljs/`.

 ## installation